-The Master of Marketing Research (MMR) degree is designed to prepare individuals with diverse backgrounds for careers in marketing research and to meet the need of American businesses, government, or nonprofit organizations for competent marketing research professionals.
+The Master of Marketing Research (MMR) degree is designed to prepare individuals with diverse backgrounds for careers in marketing research and to meet the need of businesses, government, or nonprofit organizations for competent marketing research professionals.

 The program's goal is to develop professional marketing researchers who: (1) understand business operations, marketing processes, and the complexity and nature of marketing problems; (2) can apply research to help solve management problems, define marketing opportunities, and aid in decision making; (3) can plan, execute, and manage a research project; (4) know marketing research techniques and specialties; (5) can write a cogent, well-organized research report; and (6) can communicate research proposals, results, conclusions, and recommendations clearly and effectively.
 The MMR graduate will be well prepared to practice marketing research and to make substantial contributions to the marketing research profession.

 The curriculum combines course work involving a balance of theoretical studies and applications through projects with emphasis on the role of research and the effectiveness of marketing decisions within organizations.
 MMR courses stress the development of strong analytical skills through the solution of class-assigned problems and exercises with courses that use projects, cases, and simulations to illustrate the application of these skills.
-Courses are scheduled in the evenings and on weekends so that students who are employed full-time can also complete the degree requirements.
+Courses are scheduled in the evenings and on weekends so that students may participate in an internship program on an ongoing basis.